Dexter McCluster: Toronto Argonauts

 On July 16, 2018, McCluster signed with the Toronto Argonauts of the Canadian Football League.
-He made his debut on September 28, 2018 and recorded 4 rushes for 27 yards, 6 catches for 46 yards, and handled return duties on special teams.
-McCluster played in four games for the Argos during the 2018 season, and produced 117 yards on 22 carries, 111 yards on 12 catches, he also returned one punt return for six yards, and two kickoffs for 40 yards.
+He made his debut on September 28, 2018, and recorded 4 rushes for 27 yards, 6 catches for 46 yards, and handled return duties on special teams.
+McCluster played in four games for the Argos during the 2018 season, and produced 117 yards on 22 carries, 111 yards on 12 catches, one punt return for six yards, and two kickoffs for 40 yards.
 He was released by the Argos on May 6, 2019.

 Massachusetts Pirates

 On May 15, 2019, McCluster signed with the Massachusetts Pirates of the National Arena League.
 McCluster appeared in 6 games while recording 19 receptions for 159 yards and 2 receiving touchdowns.